davidhartsough/writings/src/markdown/racism-kills.md

 The process for picking police should also be a thorough examination which delves into the intentions of any person seeking these positions of authority.
 When considering any new person, we must ensure that they are healthy psychologically and ethically.
 (We should not give sociopaths positions of policing authority, for example.)
 There must be an alignment of values and principles based in service, peace, justice, and altruism.
 Every police person needs to understand the psychology of their work and its consequential nature both on themselves and the community.
 They need to know how to deal with the psychologically trying circumstances they may find themselves in.
 They need to be able to maintain compassion, even in the most stressful of situations.

 There is so much more to be said here, but the primary premise is promoting police reform.

+#### Peaceful protest and voting

+**EDIT June 1st**

+The day after this was originally published, [Barack Obama wrote an amazing post](https://www.facebook.com/barackobama/posts/10157802011441749) that addresses the situation best.
+Please read it.
+I will only copy a small snippet of the message:

+> "The point of protest is to raise public awareness, to put a spotlight on injustice, and to make the powers that be uncomfortable. […] But eventually, aspirations have to be translated into specific laws and institutional practices – and in a democracy, that only happens when we elect government officials who are responsive to our demands. <br> […] So the bottom line is this: if we want to bring about real change, then the choice isn’t between protest and politics.
+We have to do both.
+We have to mobilize to raise awareness, and we have to organize and cast our ballots to make sure that we elect candidates who will act on reform."

 #### Create complete stories